See also: OAWY Panel Guidance for Social Workers.

 Arrangements should be made by the Agency Adviser to the Panel for the safekeeping of the minutes and the record.
 Panel minutes, like other parts of Adoption Case Records, are exempt from the right of access provisions contained in the General Data Protection Regulations (GDPR) and Data Protection Act 2018 (i.e. the person to whom they relate does not have a statutory right of access to the information they contain - see Access to Birth Records and Adoption Case Records Procedure.

-Draft Panel minutes must be produced promptly and sent for checking to all Panel Members, the Panel Advisor and professionals presenting cases to the Panel, including adoption officers from outside agencies.
+Draft Panel minutes must be produced promptly and sent for checking to the Panel Chair, all Panel Members, the Panel Advisor and professionals presenting cases to the Panel, including adoption officers from outside agencies.

 The Panel minutes will be approved by the Chair and sent to the Agency Decision Maker, together with the reports considered by the Adoption Panel when the recommendation was made, or the Independent Review Panel, so that the Agency Decision Maker can make a decision within 7 working days of receipt of the final minutes.